andmulLABS01/Deployment_1AM/Documentation.md

 ## Deployment Instructions:
-Log into the instructor's Jenkins server
+1. Log into the instructor's Jenkins server
+	a.
 Login using provided credentials

-Create and run a Jenkins build for the application (Review Jenkins setup lesson video)
+2. Create and run a Jenkins build for the application (Review Jenkins setup lesson video) a.Select new item b.Name your item (Follow naming convention) c.Select pipeline and click ok
-	Select new item
-	Name your item (Follow naming convention)
-	Select pipeline and click ok
 	Next page
 	Put in description
 	Pipeline dropdown select "pipeline script from SCM"